Perfect Ride in Harley Davidson: Road Glide Vs. Street Glide Motorcycles

 The 2020 Harley-Davidson Road Glide and Street Glide both feature performance-oriented riding experiences, with the Road Glide having slightly lighter specifications.
 The Road Glide is powered by a 645-cc liquid-cooled parallel twin engine that produces 67 horsepower and 62-foot pounds of torque.

 This makes it a capable street motorcycle, accelerating from 0-60 mph in 6.5 seconds and easily handling curves.
-The Street Glide features a 645-cc liquid-cooled parallel twin engine with 115 horsepower and 110-foot pounds of torque.
+The Street Glide features a 645-cc liquid-cooled parallel twin engine with 115 horsepower, and 110 floorboard foot controls pounds of torque.
 This gives it superb power delivery on the street, making it a capable road bike for riders who enjoy riding fast.

 Price Comparison – Road Glide Vs. Street Glide